-Customizations and configurations for the Field Service mobile app
+Customizations and configurations for the Field Service (Dynamics 365) mobile app

 After setting up the Field Service mobile application, you can customize and configure the mobile user interface and data based on your business needs.